NadimGhaznavi/Db4E/index.md

 Db4E uses a **MongoDB backend** to store historical mining data, logs, and configuration.
 The Db4E service runs continuously, monitors P2Pool logs and API responses, and writes structured records into MongoDB.
 [Interactive TUI](/pages/db4e-tui.py.html) that serves as a unified Monero XMR mining dashboard for deployment, operation and real-time analytics.

+See the [Mongo Community Edition Install HOWTO](/pages/Installing-MongoDB.html) for step-by-step instructions.

 ---

 # Technology Stack